Homemade DIY hedgehog house hedgehog box

 Hay-presto!

-Fill the house with some hay as a ‘new home’ gift for your spiky visitor.
-You can also place some piles of hay around your garden underneath something to keep it dry and then they can add more to their nest whenever they like.
+Fill the house with some dust extracted barley straw as a ‘new home’ gift for your spiky visitor.
+You can also place some piles of the dust extracted barley straw around your garden underneath something to keep it dry and then they can add more to their nest whenever they like.

 Siting your hedgehog house